asjchen/taint/README.md

 may not be able to pick up on these nuances, which may cause conflicts between AI and people.

+This project represents how machines may not have the same understanding of concepts such as "good" and "evil" as us; small changes to a situation that don't affect our big picture understanding may completely change the machine's understanding of the situation.

 This project is devoted to finding adversarial examples for images of handwritten letters of the alphabet.
 Suppose we have an accurate classifier of those letters.
 If we have correctly identified images of the letters "G",